-Scrum teams don’t have a project manager but rather opt on collective decisions made by the team to face challenges.
+Scrum teams don’t have a project manager (they do have a Scrum Master) but rather opt on collective decisions made by the team to face challenges.
 Collaboration is key and the team works as a unit to deliver what is needed during each sprint.
 Scrum is all about teamwork — each team member has a specific role, yet they all work in unison with each other toward a common goal, hence the name Scrum (see side note above).

 With regular and shorter sprints allowing for constant feedback and greater communication, changes are able to be implemented faster.
 As in all teams, Scrum relies on the cohesion of each team member to serve the whole.
 This means that when a team operates as a single unit, they are able to work better, faster and smarter, saving time and ultimately money.

 Because Scrum is a subset of Agile it means that the lack of a set deadline for the completion of the project can lead to additional work being added continuously, further delaying completion.
 And, as with any team relying on the strength of the sum of its parts, the commitment of the entire team to the project is paramount.
 If one person slips, the entire team follows suit.
 So individual, as well as team commitment and focus, is of the utmost importance.